monadicsystems/okapi/docs/index.md

   }
 ```

-The `method` field is a simple value, but the other fields point to a `Script` that represents their respective HTTP request parts.
+The `method` field is a simple value, but the other fields point to what's called a *Script*.
+Scripts represent Okapi's DSL for extracting and parsing data from Requests.
+There's a specific type of Script for each part of a Request.

 The type parameter of a Script represents the type of value it returns.

 Therefore, the concrete type of an Endpoint is determined by the return types of
 the Scripts that are used to construct the Endpoint.

-All the different Script types are Applicatives, but not all are *lawful applicatives*.
+All the different Script types are Applicatives, but not all are *lawful Applicatives*.

-Since all Script types are Applicatives, we can use the Applicative typeclass methods to write our scripts.
-Here's an example of a query Script:
+Since all Script types are Applicatives, we can use the Applicative typeclass methods to write our Scripts.
+Here's an example of a Query Script.

 ```haskell
 data Filter = Filter